Cortex Code Agent SDK

 Multi-turn sessions

 You can maintain context across multiple exchanges.
-The agent retains knowledge of files read, analysis performed, and conversation history:
+The agent retains knowledge of the tables it queried, analysis performed, and conversation history:

 import { createCortexCodeSession } from "cortex-code-agent-sdk";